-NIH has created the NIH StrokeNet to conduct small and large clinical trials and research studies to advance acute stroke treatment, stroke prevention, and recovery and rehabilitation following a stroke, including pediatric stroke.
-This network of 27 regional centers across the U.S., which involves more than 400 hospitals, is designed to serve as the infrastructure and pipeline for exciting new potential treatments for patients with stroke and those at risk for stroke.
+NIH has created the NIH StrokeNet to conduct small and large clinical trials and research studies to advance acute stroke treatment, stroke prevention, and recovery and rehabilitation following a stroke across the lifespan.
+This network of 27 regional centers across the U.S., which involves approximately 500 hospitals in the U.S., is designed to serve as the infrastructure and pipeline for exciting new potential treatments for patients with stroke and those at risk for stroke.
+The StrokeNet trials also collaborate with sites in other countries including Canada, Germany, United Kingdom, Spain, and Japan.
 In addition, NIH StrokeNet will provide an educational platform for stroke physicians, clinical trial coordinators and stroke researchers.

 Working with StrokeNet is a cooperative venture between NINDS, the StrokeNet network, and the applicant.
 Potential applicants for funding including academic investigators, advocacy groups/foundations, small businesses and the pharmaceutical industry are welcomed.
 You DO NOT need to be part of the StrokeNet infrastructure to apply to conduct a study within the network.